sasumi/Func/functions.md

  - string[]

 ### 9.29 get_mimes_by_extension($ext): string[]
-通过文件后缀获取mime信息
+Get mime information by file suffix
 #### Parameters
- - {string} *ext* 文件后缀
+ - {string} *ext* file suffix

 #### Returns
- - string[] mime 列表
+ - string[] mime list

 ### 9.30 mime_match_extensions($mime,$extensions): bool
-检查给定mime信息，是否在指定扩展名清单中
-该方法通常用于检查上传文件是否符合设定文件类型
+Check if the given mime information is in the specified extension list This method is usually used to check whether the uploaded file meets the set file type
 #### Parameters
  - {string} *mime*
  - {string[]} *extensions*